adobe/spectrum-web-components/packages/split-button/README.md

 An `sp-split-button` surfaces an immediately envokable action via it's main button, as well as a list of alternative actions in its toggleable menu overlay.
 By default, any actions envoked from the overlay will replace the main action button.
 When leveraging `[type="more"]` the action will be envoked, but the main button will remain the action initally persribed by the implementor.

-## Deprecated

-Use a [button group](https://opensource.adobe.com/spectrum-web-components/components/button-group/) to show any additional actions related to the most critical action.
-Reference [Spectrum documentation](https://spectrum.corp.adobe.com/page/button-group/#Use-a-button-group-to-show-additional-actions) for more information.

 ### Usage

 [![See it on NPM!](https://img.shields.io/npm/v/@spectrum-web-components/split-button?style=for-the-badge)](https://www.npmjs.com/package/@spectrum-web-components/split-button)